szstonelee/redisoo/build.md

 If success, there are only some warning but no error messages.
 You can check
 ```
+cd lib
 ls -all redisoo
 ```
 If you can see the file of redisoo, the build is finished!

+NOTE: The executable file 'redisoo' is in the sub-folder 'lib' of the 'build' folder

+because redisoo need the dynamic library such as libsoci_core and libsoci_mysql (for MySQL).

 And you can try to run it
 ```